uivlis/conditional-tokens/source/pm-trading-ui.md

 `LIMIT_MARGIN` - during trading it can happen that the margin for trade has been reduced by another users trade, after the specified amount (in percent) the user will receive a warning that the trade has been chaged.

-`NOTIFICATION_TIMEOUT` - how long it takes for `uport` style notifications to be considered timed out.
+`NOTIFICATION_TIMEOUT` - how long it takes for `transaction` notifications to be considered timed out (milliseconds).

 `LOWEST_VALUE` - lowest possible value to display in the interface.
 Any value below will be shown `<${value}`, e.g. `Sell Price: <0.001`